Portable Solar Panel Comparison & Guide

-Which portable solar panel did I end up choosing?
+Which solar blanket did I end up choosing?

 I have not chosen yet.

 I am planning on getting either a portable panel or a solar blanket down the line, but only as an addition to a fixed solar panel.
-So it may be quite some time before I decide which portable solar panel to go with.
+So it may be quite some time before I decide which solar blanket to go with.

 There’s plenty of competition out there, more than I could ever list in this post.
 I personally see these as a supplementary item to a fixed panel, but for those who don’t want a fixed panel these are a great item.

 The weight savings and tiny footprint really appeal to my lightweight build preferences.

 I hope this has been of some help, if for nothing more than to get you thinking.

 If you can think of anything else that needs to be discussed feel free to comment, but I won’t be adding any more blankets to the comparison as I am sick to death at looking at numbers.

 Now you can critique your panel of choice if it isn’t presented here and compare it against the panels that are.